-In addition to their VCE program at Mater Christi College, Year 12 students who meet the criteria are able to extend their experience through the University Extension Program.
+In addition to their VCE program at Mater Christi College, Year 12 students who meet the criteria are able to extend their experience through the Higher Education Studies Program, which is a partnership between the VCAA and universities.
 The criteria include excellent Year 11 results, completion of the VCE subject as a Higher Study or current enrolment in the subject and school recommendation.